-DEPARTMENT OF HISTORY & GEOGRAPHY
+DEPARTMENT OF HISTORY

-The Department offers a master's program in history for students seeking to expand their knowledge of history and to develop the research, analytical, and critical skills that will prepare them for careers in academia, education, law, non-profit organizations, government, or public history.
-Students in this program will enhance their research and reading and writing skills.
+The Department offers a master's program in history for students seeking to expand their knowledge of history and to begin to develop the analytical and critical skills of a professional historian.

-In addition to the general requirements for admission to the Graduate School (see the General Information section of this catalog), applicants for admission to the M.A. program in history are expected to have completed an undergraduate major or minor in history, or a related discipline and to have taken the GRE examination.
+In addition to the general requirements for admission to the Graduate School (see the General Information section of this catalog), applicants for admission to the M.A. program in history are expected to have taken the GRE examination and to have completed an undergraduate major or minor in history or a related discipline.
 Students who have not taken the GRE examination may be admitted conditionally until they have completed the examination.
-Those who do not have the equivalent of a history major or minor may be required to enroll in and successfully complete undergraduate history courses before they are fully admitted to the program.
+Those who do not have the equivalent of a history major or minor may be required to enroll in and complete successfully undergraduate history courses before they are fully admitted to the program.
 All application materials should be submitted to the Texas Southern University Graduate School.
-The department chair or the graduate student advisor will review all applications and make recommendations on admission to the Dean of the Graduate School.
+The department chair or the graduate student advisor will review all applications and make recommendations to the Dean of the Graduate School.

-Thesis option: Complete thirty (30) semester hours of graduate work (nine (9) semester credit hours of required courses; fifteen (15) semester credit hours of electives); and six (6) semester hours of thesis with a grade point average of at least 3.0; demonstrate competency in functional English; pass a comprehensive examination over course work in history; write and defend a satisfactory history thesis.
+- 1. Thesis option: Complete thirty (30) semester hours of graduate work (nine (9) semester credit hours of required courses; fifteen (15) semester credit hours of electives); and six (6) semester hours of thesis with a grade point average of at least 3.0; demonstrate competency in functional English; pass a comprehensive examination over course work in history; write and defend a satisfactory history thesis. - 2.
+Nonthesis Option: Complete thirty-six (36) semester credit hours of graduate work (fifteen (15) semester credit hours of required courses and twenty-one (21) semester credit hours of electives) with a grade point average of at least 3.0; demonstrate competency in functional English; pass a comprehensive examination over course work in history.